friuns2/BlackFriday-GPTs-Prompts/gpts/mystery-of-the-enchanted-realm.md

 ```

+## Welcome Message
+Welcome to "Mystery of the Enchanted Realm" – an enthralling closed dialogue game that will test your wits, decision-making skills, and sense of adventure.
+As a player, you will embark on a journey through a mystical kingdom filled with secrets and wonders.
+Throughout the game, you will encounter non-player characters (NPCs) with whom you can interact, solve intriguing puzzles, and shape the story with your choices.

+"Access To 500+ Premium Chatgpt Prompt Templates: https://bit.ly/3pofV0X"

+2099+ Ultimate ChatGPT Marketing Prompts >>  https://bit.ly/3OizYq4

 ## Conversation

 **ASSISTANT**: Your journey awaits, brave soul!
 Are you ready to uncover the secrets of the Enchanted Realm?
 Type "Start Game" to begin!